slcs-jsc/jurassic/docs/manual/radiance_data.md

 # Radiance and observation data

-This page documents the tabular data files used by JURASSIC to describe **observation geometry** and to store **radiances** (measured or simulated).
-In typical workflows you will encounter two closely related
+This page documents the file formats used by JURASSIC to describe **observation geometry** and to store **radiances** (measured or simulated).
+In typical ASCII workflows you will encounter two closely related files:
-files:

 - `obs.tab` — **observation definition** (geometry input for radiative transfer)
 - `rad.tab` — **radiance data** (geometry + computed tangent point + radiances)

-Both files share the same leading geometry columns so they can be compared, merged, or processed with the same downstream tools.
+In the ASCII format, both files share the same leading geometry columns so they can be compared, merged, or processed with the same downstream tools.

+!!! tip "Recommended convention"
-> Recommended convention: treat `obs.tab` as *input* (requested geometry)
-> and `rad.tab` as *output* (evaluated geometry + radiances).
-> Some tools/workflows may overwrite radiance columns in `obs.tab`, but
-> using a distinct `rad.tab` is usually clearer.
+    Treat `obs.tab` as *input* (requested geometry) and `rad.tab` as *output* (evaluated geometry + radiances).
+Some tools/workflows may overwrite radiance columns in `obs.tab`, but using a distinct `rad.tab` is usually clearer.

 ---